- Oops!Something went wrong.Please try again later.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-We note that for Morningstar the TSR over the last 5 years was 149%, which is better than the share price return mentioned above.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for Morningstar the TSR over the last 5 years was 217%, which is better than the share price return mentioned above.
 This is largely a result of its dividend payments!

 A Different Perspective

-It's good to see that Morningstar has rewarded shareholders with a total shareholder return of 33% in the last twelve months.
+It's good to see that Morningstar has rewarded shareholders with a total shareholder return of 51% in the last twelve months.
 That's including the dividend.
-That gain is better than the annual TSR over five years, which is 20%.
+That gain is better than the annual TSR over five years, which is 26%.
 Therefore it seems like sentiment around the company has been positive lately.
-Someone with an optimistic perspective could view the recent improvement in TSR as indicating that the business itself is getting better with time.
-Before forming an opinion on Morningstar you might want to consider these 3 valuation metrics.
+In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
+I find it very interesting to look at share price over the long term as a proxy for business performance.
+But to truly gain insight, we need to consider other information, too.
+Even so, be aware that Morningstar is showing 3 warning signs in our investment analysis , you should know about...

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.